A week of solar flares at one giant sunspot

 sixth substantial flare in a week.

-X-class flare in 48 hours, erupting from the largest active region seen
+flare in 48 hours, which erupted from the largest active region seen on

 X-class denotes the most intense flares, while the number provides more information about its strength.
 An X2 is twice as intense as an X1, an X3 is three times as intense, etc.